jeffclemmer/cars/README.md

 This app could be classified as a Single Page App or SPA.

 It implements a simple car inventory system.
-There is one feature that isn't implemented.
-Editing Items.
-That's easily added though.
-Let me know if you'd like me to do that.

 I built this to keep up with modern AWS and React development.